Your First cert-manager Ingress Works Fine. It’s the Fifth One That Burns You.

 sumguy.com(apex domain) — you need a separate SANdeeply.nested.sumguy.com✗ — wildcards only cover one levelsub.sub.sumguy.com✗ — same reason, two levels down

 So always include both the wildcard and the apex in dnsNames.
-And remember: Let’s Encrypt’s rate limit for wildcard issuance is the same as regular domains (50 certificates per week per registered domain), but the per-duplicate limit (5 per week) counts towards that same pool.
-If you’re reissuing wildcards constantly, you’re burning your quota.
+And remember: Let’s Encrypt’s rate limit for wildcard issuance is the same as regular domains (50 new certificates per week per registered domain), with a separate Duplicate Certificate limit of 5 per week for the exact same set of names.
+If you’re reissuing the same wildcard constantly, that duplicate limit is what bites you.

 Rate Limits: The Wall You Didn’t See Coming